 "Risk"-Style Map: The Conquer the World campaigns have a strategic map which looks very much like Risk maps, complete with Risk army pieces and bonus cards.

 Rock Beats Laser: Averted for units of the same category.
-More advanced units are almost guaranteed to be superior to their less technological versions, eventually leading to Curb-Stomp Battle situations in your favor if you're moved up the tech tree enough.
+More advanced units are almost guaranteed to be superior to their less technological versions, eventually leading to Curb-Stomp Battle situations in your favor if you're moved up the tech tree enough...Except for naval units, which inexplicably gain relatively minor increases in stats, even into the transition fromwooden to metal ships.

 However, played straight for hard counters if the circumstances are right.
 You can still have the situation where a spearman beats a tank, because Heavy Infantry is the hard counter to Heavy Cavalry.
 On the other hand, motorized vehicles are more likely to gun down any approaching spearman.